scallyw4g/bonsai/bugs.md

+# Jan 10 2019 - 8:00 - closed - FlushBuffersToCard not calling glEnableVertexAttribArray
+* opnegl
+* gpu-mapped-element-buffer
+* nsight
+I had an incomplete understanding of what exactly glEnableVertexAttribArray did and as such failed to call it when unmapping vertex buffers for a new render to texture path.
+The other path happened to work because no other render calls fall between the start and end of the buffer map-unmap pair.
+Used nsight to finally figure out what the issue was.

+# Jan 8 2019 - 3:00 - closed - Unproject error due to column-vs-row major matrices
+* inverse-projection
+* matrix
+* math
+* opengl
+Opengl matrices are column-major and the Bonsai application matrices are row-major.
+Confused by this when doing a row-major tranform on a point did not produce the correct result.
+Ended up remembering that opengl matrices are column-major, implemented the opposite transform, and everything worked.

 # Jun 4 2018 - 1:00 - closed - Collision detection offset weirdness
 * collision detection
 The GetCollision call had some old/crappy code that was calculating the